 When further questioned about the use of lay planning and storing possibilities of CAM they explained, their lay planning was all done directly onto the fabric and customer's patterns were stored until they died.
-By 2010, these views were strongly reiterated during an educational visit by University of Huddersfield, to Grieves and Hawkes, organised by the Association of Suppliers to the British Clothing Industry.
-Lecturer, Irene Spink, who attended the visit reported:
+These views were strongly reiterated during an educational visit by University of Huddersfield, to Gieves and Hawkes, a lecturer, who attended the visit reported:

-"Grieves and Hawkes showed us all the patterns for their individual customers which are drafted manually.
+"Gieves and Hawkes showed us all the patterns for their individual customers which are drafted manually.
 A tour was given of the workrooms and I watched tailor's sitting cross legged on tables, using all the traditional manual methods of shaping fabric, pad stitching and hand stitching.
 No computerised technology was observed" (Irene Spink, 2010).